zeyuanxuan/lisa-leap/README.md

 python your_script.py
 ```

-#### Updating to the Latest Version
+#### Updating to the Latest Version (from GitHub)
-If you have previously installed `lisa-leap` and want to pull the latest updates from the `main` branch.
-To force a clean reinstallation, add the `--upgrade`, `--no-cache-dir`, and `--force-reinstall` flags:
+If you have previously installed `lisa-leap` from GitHub and want to pull the latest updates from the `main` branch, add the `--upgrade`, `--no-cache-dir`, and `--force-reinstall` flags to force a clean reinstallation:

 ```bash
 pip install --upgrade --no-cache-dir --force-reinstall "https://github.com/zeyuanxuan/lisa-leap/archive/refs/heads/main.zip"